AUMI: Adaptive Use Musical Instrument

 You can organize instrument setups for an AUMI user by adding a user name to the setup name, e.g. Clara K. sitar.

 That saved file is visible in AUMI's section of the Files app, and also seen if the device is connected to a MacOs computer and seen as a device in the Finder.
-Older devices may need to use the iTunes Document interface.
+Older devices may need to use the

 The list of setups has an automatically created description line that tells